Outright Odds

 Latest Liverpool odds to win the 2024-25 Premier League

-Liverpool had a really quiet summer transfer window, with Federico Chiesa and Giorgi Mamardashvili the only arrivals.
+Liverpool have had a pretty quiet season for transfers, with Federico Chiesa and Giorgi Mamardashvili the only arrivals across the two windows.
 But Mamardashvili hasn’t linked up with his new club yet, remaining at Valencia on loan for the season.
-Liverpool did also say goodbye to the likes of Joel Matip, Fabio Carvalho, Thiago Alcantara, Adrian and Sepp van den Berg.
-They’ve also had a departure in January, with Marcelo Pitaluga returning to Fluminese on a permanent basis.
+Liverpool did also say goodbye to the likes of Joel Matip, Fabio Carvalho, Thiago Alcantara, Adrian and Sepp van den Berg as the biggest departures.

 Who are Liverpool’s most important players?